Anil1111/Academic-Projects-Tutorials/XNotes/Spring.md

   - `import javax.persistence.id;`
 - `@GeneratedValue` generate the value for the primary key
   - `import javax.persistence.GeneratedValue;`
-- `@Repository` indicates something that interacts with the DB
+- `@Repository` provides all the features to interact with the entity like add, save, delete etc
   - `import org.springframework.stereotype.Repository;`
 - `@Transactional` declared on method/classes that define that each method consist of a transaction
   - `import javax.transaction.Transactional;`